 - More recent events in public parks, sports grounds, and private spaces have included the Hendon (Police College), Battersea Park, Colchester, Newmarket, King’s Lynn and Douglas (Isle of Man) events.

 - The 1993 Battersea Park event, organised by Surrey Walking Club and the Metropolitan Police WC, was the only British event to host a 200 kms qualifying race for the Paris-Colmar classic.

 - Various tracks have provided venues for the 100 miles race, from Lillie Bridge in 1877 onwards.
 They include the tracks at White City and Woodford Green, London, Walton and Motspur Park, Surrey, and tracks in Bradford, Brighton, Leicester, Colchester, Ware, Blackpool, Southend and Milton Keynes.

 - The Centenary of Centurions1911 was celebrated at a special dinner held at the Houses of Parliament in London in 2011.

-Many overseas race walkers travelled to the UK to compete in the British Centurion races and such was the appeal of walking 100 miles (160.9 kilometres) within a 24 hour time limit in a judged race that the concept was emulated in Australia, the Netherlands, USA, Africa, Malaysia and New Zealand.
+Many overseas race walkers travelled to the UK to compete in the British Centurion races and such was the appeal of walking 100 miles (160.9 kilometres) within a 24 hour time limit in a judged race that the concept was copied in Australia, the Netherlands, USA, Africa, Malaysia and New Zealand.